Digital nomad born in New York but currently living online, Eva knows everything there is to know about packing and moving.

 Relocating your office might be good for the business

-Important Steps for Moving a Business
+Important Steps for Moving a Business to Another State

 There are several steps you can make when relocating your business or LLC to another state, regardless of what are your reasons to move.
 You can file your enterprise as a foreign company and keep the existing one.
-Another option is to form a separate enterprise, acquiring all the assets and liabilities of the old one and then close the one originally formed.
+Another option is to form a separate enterprise, acquiring all the assets and liabilities of the old one and then closing the one originally formed.
 Or follow one of the best long-distance relocation tips for entrepreneurs – merge the old one with the one you will form.

 When it comes to moving small businesses, entrepreneurs have the easiest time in terms of process.
 The sole thing they have to do is register a company or LLC in another state, the same way they did the first time.